AndhikaWB/BuildToolsInspector/README.md

 - Remove unneeded packages or add packages that are not included in workloads
 - Check package types, total files, and download size
 - Download and verify files checksum (or just export the details as `csv` and `json`)
-- Extract downloaded files for portable installation (currently support `vsix` and Windows SDK).
-Please modify `state.json` manually when moving root directory
+- Extract downloaded files for portable installation (currently support `vsix` and Windows SDK)
-- Can be recognized by `vswhere` (will write some values to Windows registry)
+- Can be recognized by `vswhere` (will write some values to Windows registry).
+Please modify path(s) on `state.json` manually when moving root directory

+**Note:** There are many variables that can be customized within the script.
+The most important ones are located at the beginning (`vs_package_extract`, `vs_package_win_sdk`, etc).
+Please include your variable modifications when posting issue so I can investigate it more easily.

 ### Todo
 |Status|Task|Comment|